ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 #### Date Column

-Nimble will introduce `nimble-table-column-date-text` which maps [JavaScript `Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) values to localized strings.
+Nimble will introduce `nimble-table-column-date-text` which maps numbers containing Unix timestamp values (milliseconds since the Unix epoch) to localized date/time strings.

-Note that mutating a `Date` object does not cause the value to be rendered again.
+##### Date types

-**Open question**: Should we represent dates using a numeric value (milliseconds since the Unix epoch) to avoid mutability concerns?
+We considered allowing clients to provide date values using native date types like [JavaScript `Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) or [.NET `DateTime`](https://learn.microsoft.com/en-us/dotnet/api/system.datetime?view=net-7.0).
+We opted not to allow this in the `setData()` function to ensure the best possible performance and to avoid ambiguities about copying values.
+For now, clients can convert those values to Unix timestamps.
+In future we may choose to support these types in a more first-class way.
+That would require a future HLD update to answer some of the questions posed [in this discussion thread](https://github.com/ni/nimble/pull/1268#discussion_r1204674219).

 ##### API